 In 97 AD Emperor Nerva appointed co-emperor the general Marcus Ulpius Trajan, who added Nerva to his name and for this reason was regarded as Nerva's adoptive son.
-The Senate ratified the decision by which for the first time the highest responsibility of the Empire was entrusted to a representative of the provinces (Trajan was born in Spain).
-The other remarkable aspect of the decision was the definition of a process for the appointment of the emperors ("succession by adoption") which lasted for more than eighty years and gave to Rome the greatest Emperors: Trajan, Hadrian, Antoninus Pius and Marcus Aurelius.
+The Senate ratified the decision by which for the first time the highest responsibility of the Empire was entrusted to a representative of the provinces (Trajan was born at Italica in Spain).
+The other remarkable aspect of the decision was the definition of a process for the appointment of the emperors ("succession by adoption") which lasted for more than eighty years and gave Rome some of its greatest emperors: Trajan, Hadrian, Antoninus Pius and Marcus Aurelius.

 Senatus Populusque Romanus

 Maximo Trib(unicia) Pot(estate) XVIII Imperatori VI Co(n)s(uli) VI P(atri) P(atriae)

 mons et locus tant(is ope)ribus sit egestus.

 to Emperor Caesar, son of blessed Nerva, Nerva

 Trajan Augustus conqueror of Germany and Dacia, Highest Pontiff